-The Element ID field is set to the value for the Wide Bandwidth Channel Switch element in Element IDs.
+The Element ID field is set to the value for the Wide Bandwidth Channel Switch element specified in Element IDs.

 The Length field is set to 3.

-The subfields New Channel Width, New Channel Center Frequency Segment 0 and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in VHT Operation Information subfields.
+The subfields New Channel Width, New Channel Center Frequency Segment 0 and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in VHT Operation Information subfields; the value 0 is not used in the New Channel Width field.

 VHT Transmit Power Envelope element

-The VHT Transmit Power Envelope element conveys the maximum transmit power for various transmission bandwidths.
+The VHT Transmit Power Envelope element conveys the maximum transmit power for various PPDU bandwidths.
 The format of the VHT Transmit Power Envelope element is shown in VHT Transmit Power Envelope element format.